 As the name implies, slow-digesting proteins are those that take longer to travel through the body’s digestive system than other kinds.
 All types of proteins are formed from long chains of molecules called amino acids.
-These chains are collectively known as branched chain amino acids, or BCAAs.
 Slow digesting proteins have a different molecular structure than fast digesting proteins.

 One of the most common examples of slow digesting proteins is micellar casein.
 Casein is one of the two types of milk protein that are derived from dairy (cow's milk).
 About four-fifths of the protein content of dairy milk is derived from casein - the rest is whey.
 The biological purpose of casein is to form “clots” in the stomach that aid in the body’s digestive process, part of the reason for its slow digestion rate.

 Pea protein and rice protein are also sometimes considered forms of slow digesting protein, but they don't travel through the body as slowly as casein.
 Soy is a type of protein that is more slowly digested than whey, but faster than casein.

 A fast digesting protein is one that moves through the body and is absorbed more quickly than other kinds.
 Whey protein is generally considered a fast digesting protein, because it has a faster absorption rate when compared to casein.
 A study published in the Journal of the

 American College of Nutrition found that consumption of whey protein reduced short-term food intake more than other types of proteins, carbohydrates and placebos.
 That’s likely because of the speed at which whey moves through the body allows for the “full” signal to reach your brain more quickly.